AndyWalker81/pands-project2021/README.md

     f.write(str(irisData))
 ```

-1. The code first uses Pandas to create a DataFrame (irisData) by importing the bezdekIris.data file using pd.read_csv.
+1. The code first uses Pandas to create a DataFrame (irisData) by importing the bezdekIris.data file using pd.read_csv. ```header = None``` is used otherwise pandas takes the first row as the header.
 2. The five column headings are defined.
 3. The number of rows to display (150) is defined.
 Without the ```python pd.set_option('display.max_rows', 150)``` code the results would be truncated showing only the first five and last five lines of data.
 4. A new .txt file is created and is written with the data from the original file.